lcn-kul/sentencefmricomparison/README.md

   ```
 Add the `--help` flag to see the available options for each command.

+### Appendices

+All file containing appendices mentioned in the main text of the paper can be found in the `appendices` folder.

 ## 🚀 Installation

 The most recent code can be installed directly from GitHub using: